McAfee vs Bitdefender 2022: Which Antivirus Is Best for You?

 7. Password Manager — Bitdefender Offers Unlimited Password Storage

 While McAfee’s True Key is a decent feature, Bitdefender’s password manager is one of the best I’ve tested from an antivirus package.
-I’m particularly impressed that Bitdefender provides unlimited password storage — McAfee limits you to just 15 passwords, which isn’t nearly enough for all of my accounts.
+You can generate secure passwords, store them in an encrypted vault, and auto-fill easily on both password managers.

 Both Bitdefender and McAfee have unlimited storage for personal details like credit card numbers, social security information, and sensitive documents.
 All information you enter into either password manager is heavily encrypted, using the same AES-256-bit standard that militaries and government agents employ.